Rika-chan/umiproj-wh-tl/README.md

 ## Automated build process

 This repository is set up to produce a pre-release on every push.
 If you can push to this repo, you can just wait for the build to finish after the push and download it from [here](../../releases/latest).
+This includes both the full script in compiled and plain-text formats, as well as all the story/ep\*/wh files.
 This page is where testers should check for latest versions of the script as well.

 ## Manual build process
 1. Install PHP somewhere on your PATH.
 No extra modules are required, just the default configuration is fine.